JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Extract the video player component

-You can now create another self-contained unit, a video player, that is currently a placeholder image.
+You can now create another self-contained component, a video player, that is currently a placeholder image.
 A video player needs to know the talk title, the author of the talk, and the link to the video.
 This information is already contained in a `Video` object, so you can pass it as a prop and access its attributes.